snakeswiss/MPO-Guide/FAQ/faq.md

 ### ❓ I can’t get past the UDP checks or the Terms of Use page.
 Why?

-Make sure the **required cheats/patches are enabled** follow again the tutorial for your correct device : [Get back to the tutorial selection](https://github.com/snakeswiss/MPO-Guide)
+Make sure the **required plugin is correctly installed** follow again the tutorial for your correct device : [Get back to the tutorial selection](https://github.com/snakeswiss/MPO-Guide)

 Or ask for help on our **Discord** in the correct channel: [discord.gg/mgo2pc](https://discord.gg/mgo2pc)